maximbetin/maxim-cicd/README.md

   <img src="https://snipboard.io/ef8aE6.jpg">
 </p>

-1. A developer pushes the source code to GitHub, which lends itself as the Software Version Control.
+1. A developer pushes the source code to GitHub, which lends itself as the Version Control System.
 2. GitHub triggers a post-commit hook to Cloud Build.
 3. Cloud Build creates the container image and pushes it to Container Registry.
 4. Cloud Build notifies Google Kubernetes Engine to roll out a new deployment.